nharika14/meteorite-landing-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-**Explanation.** The typical size is larger in early decades and smaller in recent decades.
-For example, the early point is around 6,700 grams in 1900, while the most recent point is around 100.7 grams in 2010.
+The typical size is larger in early decades and smaller in recent decades.
+For example, the early point is around `r format(round(early$median_mass,1), big.mark=",")` grams in `r early$decade`, while the most recent point is around `r format(round(recent$median_mass,1), big.mark=",")` grams in `r recent$decade`.
 This fits a common sense story.
 As searches improved, people started finding lots of small pieces that used to be missed.
 We use the median on purpose.
 A few giant meteorites would pull the average up, but the median shows what a middle sized find looks like.
 The main takeaway is that the catalog has filled in the small end over time.

 #### Robustness: exclude irons